devspace-sh/devspace/docs/pages/cli/development/configuration/interactive-mode.md

 ---
-title: Configuring Development Overrides (e.g. entrypoint)
+title: Configuring Interactive Mode
-sidebar_label: Overrides (e.g. entrypoint)
+sidebar_label: Interactive Mode
 ---

 When developing your application, it is often useful to override the image entrypoints or use a separate Dockerfile.
 DevSpace applies this special configuration only during `devspace dev` and not during `devspace deploy`.